randlab/hydroptimal_metrics/README.md

 ## Authors

-Robin Voland and Philippe Renard (University of Neuchâtel, Switzerland)
+Created by Robin Voland in 2026

 ## Description